Picovoice/cheetah/demo/web/README.md

 # cheetah-web-demo

 This is a basic demo to show how to use Cheetah for web browsers, using the IIFE version of the library (i.e. an HTML script tag).
-It instantiates a Cheetah worker engine and uses it with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) to access (and automatically downsample) microphone audio.
+It instantiates a Cheetah worker engine and uses it with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor)<!-- markdown-link-check-disable-line --> to access (and automatically downsample) microphone audio.

 ## AccessKey